 Who loves to look at topiary trees?
 Who doesn’t love to pay the high price for them?
 ME!
-Some of my favorite bloggers use these topiaries around their home and I just loved the warmth they bring!
+Some of my favorite bloggers use these topiaries around their home and I just loved the warmth they add to a space!
 It looks like a great way to bring the outdoors in, even if they are fake.
 Could I make some of my own?
 Well guess what, you’re in for an easy budget friendly project friends.
 I can’t wait to share the easiest way to create DIY Topiary Trees with boxwood sprays.

 As a child I can remember spending countless hours in the craft store with my mom.
 For me, it was grueling.
 I used to think “why does she want to look at flowers and paint all the time?
 Why would she want to spend her time here and not at the mall looking for clothes?”

 What goes around comes around right?
 Now look at me.
 I care nothing about clothes and could spend countless hours at hobby lobby or Michaels.
-Wonder if my daughter will think the same? đ
+Wonder if my daughter will think the same? 🙂

 Enough of my walk down memory lane….